 What is counselling?

-Counselling is a 'talking therapy', and it offers a safe and confidential setting where you can explore and understand feelings and experiences that may be causing you general unhappiness, distress or concern, and make choices and changes that you want to make.
+Counselling is a 'talking therapy', and it offers a safe and confidential setting where you can explore and understand what may be troubling you, and make choices and changes that you want to make.

-It involves a working agreement (or contract) between yourself and your Counsellor, and rather than offer opinions or give advice, the Counsellor will listen in a deeply understanding way, and without judgement or criticism.
+The Counsellor will aim to build a solid relationship with you, and rather than offer opinions or give advice, they will listen in a deeply understanding way, and without judgement or criticism.

-Counselling is about enabling you to find your strengths and solutions for moving forward, so it does require openness and commitment.
-Whilst the Counsellor works alongside you, they do not provide a 'fix' or 'cure'.
+Counselling is about enabling you to find your strengths and solutions for moving forward, so it does require a level of commitment and openness.

 There are different forms of counselling, yet the aim or purpose is often the same, such as enabling you to enhance your life, your relationships with others, and overall sense of wellbeing.